skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/10_hiring.md

 To create a fair and consistent process:

-- Set criteria for screening resumes &mdash; document this criteria in a checklist, using the job description as a guide
+- Set criteria for screening resumes &mdash; document this criteria in a checklist using the job description as a guide
 - Decide on the phone screen and interview questions in advance
 - Ask all candidates the same questions in the same order
 - Ensure that the questions actually test skills and experiences relevant to the position